kimai/kimai/var/docs/invoices.md

 - `HTML`
   - through the use of Twig templates
-  - PRO: no need for additional software, print or convert to PDF from your browser (if supported)
+  - Pros: no need for additional software, print or convert to PDF from your browser (if supported)
 - `DOCX`
   - OOXML - Open Office XML Text
   - Microsoft Word 2007-2013 XML
-  - PRO: simple customization and possibility to edit the invoice later on
+  - Pros: simple customization and possibility to edit the invoice later on
+  - our recommended invoice document format
 - `CSV`
   - Comma-separated file with UTF-8 encoding and double-quotes around each field
-  - PRO: good for exporting and creating enhanced reports with an office software package
+  - Pros: good for exporting and creating enhanced reports with an office software package
+  - our recommended export format
 - `XLS`
   - The Microsoft Excel™ Binary file format (BIFF5 and BIFF8) is a binary file format that was used by Microsoft Excel™ between versions 95 and 2003.
-  - PRO: None, please switch to XLSX - we will not support any question regarding this file format, good luck with it!
+  - Pros: None, please switch to XLSX or ODS - we will not support any question regarding this file format, good luck with it!
 - `XLSX`
-  - Comma-separated file with UTF-8 encoding
+  - Microsoft Excel™ 2007 shipped with a new file format, namely Microsoft Office Open XML SpreadsheetML, and Excel 2010 extended this still further with new features.
-  - PRO: best for exporting, creating enhanced reports with an office software package
+  - PRO: good for exporting, creating enhanced reports with an office software package
+- `ODS`
+  - Open Document Format (ODF) or OASIS, is the OpenOffice.org XML file format for spreadsheets used by OpenOffice, LibreOffice, StarCalc and others
+  - Pros: open format - good for exporting, creating enhanced reports with an office software package
+  - our recommended spreadsheet format

-Caution: the default templates were only tested with LibreOffice!
+**Be aware**: the default templates were only tested with LibreOffice!

 ### Twig templates